amandalynnelliott/amandalynnelliott.github.io-dev/about.md

 I'm currently focused on teaching myself animation of the two kinds of flavors: Disney-style frame-by-frame animation, and web animation made with CSS and JavaScript.

 To test these different methods of content-delivery, I tackle the most abstract and complex problems that excite me.
 I research and study the selected problem until I get hit with an insight, usually in the form of a clear and simple solution.
-For example, see this College Gamble Flowchart [link].
+For example, see this <a href="../assets/img/CC/college-flowchart.png">College Gamble Flowchart</a>.

 To find problems to dissect for these high-level projects, I study, experiment, and explore the questions that stem from this question: How we can live better, both as individuals and as a society?